klaygomes/klaygomes.github.io/_posts/2021-06-20-dotfiles-configuration.md

 It was an easy task, and I'm thrilled with the results as I had to learn a lot to make it possible.
 In the end, it was a clean solution that it will last a good time inside my workflow.

-You may also be interested in the final result [here](https://github.com/klaygomes/dotfiles)
+You may also be interested in the final result [in my public dotfiles repository](https://github.com/klaygomes/dotfiles)